sandipsahoo2k2/my/articles/ai/transformer_architecture.md

 ```

-Vanila Multi layer perceptron can use Identity as an encoder and series of linear and relu but to predict the x, y, coordinate color we should use a better encoder which is sinosoidal e.g
+Vanila Multi layer perceptron (MLP) can use Identity as an encoder and series of linear and relu but to predict the x, y, coordinate color we should use a better encoder which is sinosoidal e.g

 ```
 class Rose(nn.Module):